shubhit7/shubhit7/README.md

 # Hi there 👋

-Frontend Developer | UI/UX Enthusiast | Trailblazer
+Frontend Engineer | UI/UX Enthusiast | Trailblazer

 I am a passionate frontend developer with a strong focus on creating delightful user experiences.
 I strive to blend aesthetics and functionality to deliver exceptional web applications.
 I enjoy working with the latest technologies and frameworks to bring ideas to life.